Rx relief’s Coronavirus Response

 If you have any questions or concerns, please don’t hesitate to reach out to us.
 Thank you for allowing us to provide you with a staffing service experience focused on what you value most.

-CARES Act Economic Relief – What You Need to Know
+COVID-19 Testing – Everything You Need to Know

-- Contact your local Rx relief office immediately.
+- Contact Rx relief immediately.
 We will ensure proper notification to the client and/or supervisor you are on assignment with.
 We don’t want it to appear as though you are not showing up for work.

 - Stay home when sick, to reduce spreading sickness within the workplace.